 Concerning the name, the Registrant is required to provide information that allows for an accurate and complete identification of the substance.
 The name of a UVCB substance shall adequately reflect the source materials and the process.
 It shall be consistent with the molecular and structural formula and other identifiers reported in the dossier.
-The Registrant shall note that the EC (215-684-8) and CAS (1344-00-9) entries currently reported in the dossier are not sufficient for the identification of substances of defined stoichiometries and/or phases, and shall thus be revised.
+The Registrant shall note that the EC (215-681-1) and CAS (1343-88-0) entries and the IUPAC name currently reported in the dossier are not sufficient for the identification of substances of defined stoichiometries and/or phase and shall thus be revised.